-When it comes to being a mom and a businesswoman, things can get kind of crazy.
-Some days it feels nonstop as you move from changing diapers and cleaning up messes to taking conference calls and looking over balance sheets.
+When it comes to being a working mom, things can get kind of crazy.
+Some days it feels nonstop.
+You move from changing diapers and cleaning up messes to taking conference calls and looking over balance sheets.

 “I think we all have to cut ourselves a little slack and realize that we probably aren’t going to have a perfect balance,” says Fleiss.
 “No one is perfect.
 We all have to figure out what works in our particular circumstance, which might mean shaving off a little bit on each end.”

-Fleiss confesses that she is her own toughest critic.
+Fleiss confesses that she is her own toughest critic as a working mom.

 “As a mom, I definitely feel the tug of guilt when I miss drop-offs, reading class books, cooking for bake sales, planning birthday parties and making lunches,” Fleiss says.
 “However, I think my husband and I have been able to work out a system that works well for our family.”